 We Strive for Zero Waste.
 Voluntary brand commitments and consumer education have not led to the changes needed to address the plastic production and pollution crisis and rebuild our recycling system to be more circular.
-State and national policies must sustain existing recycling programs while also charting the course to fundamentally revamp our consumption systems to create a closed-loop economy.
-Amid historical supply chain disruptions, the intensifying climate crisis, and rampant plastic pollution, there has never been a more critical time to invest in a circular economy that prioritizes reduction and reuse.
+State and national policies must sustain existing recycling programs while also charting the course to fundamentally revamp our consumption systems to create a closedloop economy.

+Amid historic supply chain disruptions, the intensifying climate crisis, and rampant plastic pollution, there has never been a more critical time to invest in a materials economy that prioritizes reduction and reuse.

+What is Mission-Based Recycling?

-What is mission-based recycling?
-We recycle to keep natural resources in the ground.
+AMBR recycles to keep natural resources in the ground.